“A genius looks at something that others are stuck on and gets the word unstuck.” Seth Godin in Linchpin.

 “Change making happens when people fall in love with a different version of the future.”
 Seth Godin.
 This quote is there on the cover page of my ebook The Fifth Idiot, which is a fiction book about change the way enterprises treat their employees.

 To become future ready, this book is a must read for everyone and more so for the college students, young entrepreneurs and young employees.
+You may buy the book from Amazon.

 Share this post on all your social platforms, remember, reading books is a major key to success.